A Fundamental Line of Black Hole Activity: Acknowledgments

 \section{Acknowledgments}

-Thanks are extended to Philip Best, David Nisbet, and an anonymous referee for helpful comments and suggestions which have significantly improved the paper.
-Daly would like to thank the Aspen Center for Physics for hosting the March 2016 meeting and the 2016 summer workshop on black hole physics where this work was discussed; in particular, thanks are extended to Norm Murray, Syd Meshkov, Pepi Fabbiano, Martin Elvis, Christine Jones, Bill Forman, Rosie Wyse, Rachel Webster, and Garth Illingworth for helpful conversations.
+Thanks are extended to Philip Best, David Nisbet, and the referee for very helpful comments and suggestions.
+Daly would like to thank the Aspen Center for Physics for hosting the March 2016 meeting, the 2016 summer workshop on black hole physics, and the January 2018 meeting where this work was discussed; in particular, thanks are extended to Norm Murray, Syd Meshkov, Pepi Fabbiano, Martin Elvis, Christine Jones, Bill Forman, Rosie Wyse, Rachel Webster, and Garth Illingworth for helpful conversations.
 This work was was supported in part by Penn State University and performed in part at the Aspen Center for Physics which is support by National Science Foundation grant PHY-1066293.
+Undergraduate students Douglas Stout and Jeremy Mysliwiec would like to acknowledge the use of facilities at Penn State Berks during the summer of 2016 when they were involved with this work.